Understanding Git Internals

 2. The server sends a list of refs that are available and a list of capabilities.

 Refs are just human-readable pointers to commits.
 Capabilities are features that the git server supports.
-For example, side-band means if you make the next request (about which I will talk about soon), the server will also send the progress alongside pack files.
-There are other features about which you can find more here: https://git-scm.com/docs/protocol-capabilities.
+For example, side-band means that on the next request (described below), the server will also send progress information alongside pack files.
+The full list of capabilities is documented at https://git-scm.com/docs/protocol-capabilities.

 /* ...... code ...... */